AndroxxTraxxon/STMUCode/README.md

 This repository is organized by workspace: one workspace per class.

-For Data Structures and Algorithms, refer to the DataStructuresWorkspace:
+For Data Structures and Algorithms, refer to the DataStructWorkspace:
   GOTO DATA_STRUCTURES;

 DATA_STRUCTURES: